From the KnowledgeBase

 - Description of the problem

-OIT utilizes Uniprint as a printing management system in the clusters.
-The UniPrint system is used to track and enforce print quotas across OIT and Library cluster systems.
+OIT uses Papercut as a print management system in the clusters.
+The Papercut system is used to track and enforce print quotas across OIT and Library cluster systems.
 Additional information on print quotas can be found in Solution 9975.